bjtill/Mutation-Finder-Annotator-CLI/README.md

 Use at your own risk.

 I cannot provide support.
 All information obtained/inferred with this script is without any implied warranty of fitness for any purpose or use whatsoever.

+PLEASE USE THE FOLLOWING CITATION:

+Till BJ, Jiménez-Madrigal JP, Gatica-Arias A. Identification of Novel Induced Mutations in Seed and Vegetatively Propagated Plants from Reduced Representation or Whole Genome Sequencing Data.
+Methods Mol Biol.
+2024;2787:123-139. doi: 10.1007/978-1-0716-3778-4_8.

+ABOUT:

-ABOUT: This program identifies DNA sequence variants unique to one or more selected samples preset in a multi-sample VCF file.
+This program identifies DNA sequence variants unique to one or more selected samples preset in a multi-sample VCF file.
 Both heterozygous and homozygous alternative alleles are returned in a new VCF file titled output.vcf.
 Putative induced mutations are next annotated using the program SnpEff producing the following files: annotated_output.vcf, snpEff_genes.txt, snpEff_summary.html

 PREREQUISITES: